College Football Playoff considering expansion to 12 teams. What does that mean for UW and the Pac-12?

 “I take a lesson from this year’s men’s basketball tournament,” he said.
 “Elite Eight teams included six-seed USC, 11-seed UCLA and 12-seed Oregon State.
 We just need chances.

-And while it’s unlikely any model would satisfy everyone, a 12-team CFP would certainly give Washington — and the Pac-12 at large — more chances.
+And while it’s unlikely any model will satisfy everyone, a 12-team CFP would certainly give Washington — and the Pac-12 at large — more chances.

 At which point, the challenge would be to actually win.